 - 1. Fill the black-walled container with distilled water. - 2.
 Turn on the magnetic stirrer and adjust the RPM to ensure no vortex appears. - 3.
 Place the black lid on the container and avoid direct light on the container. - 4.
-Submerge the sensor though the orifice in the lid, vertically along the wall, with the turbidity window facing the larger water volume. - ⚠ The distance from the turbidity window to the container wall must be at least 20cm. - 5.
-Cover the orifice with the smaller black lid or light-blocking material, like a thick plastic bag. - 6.
-Record the data in distilled water for at least 15min, up to 45min. - ⚠ If a non-zero reference solution is produced by diluting concentrated Formazin, stir until stable.
+Submerge the sensor though the orifice in the lid, vertically along the wall, with the turbidity window facing the larger water volume.

+The distance from the turbidity window to the container wall must be 15-20cm.

+- 5. Cover the orifice with the smaller black lid or light-blocking material, like a thick plastic bag. - 6.
+Record the data in distilled water for at least 15min, up to 45min.